claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 	- IoT and Smart Device Ecosystems
 	- Telecommunications Networks

-### Classic Load Balancer:
+### Classic Load Balancer
 - CLB is AWS's first load balancer (legacy)
 - Can balance HTTP, HTTPS or TCP traffic (not at the same time)

 **Note**: Is not reccomended anymore
 ## AWS Lambda
 **Serverless** service that let you run your code on a high-availability compute infrastructure and performs all of the administration of the compute resources.
+- Serverless
+- **Not good for running containerized applications**
+- **2 ways to be called:** Sync invocation or Async invocation

-**Pay per execution time and number.
-No charge when your code is not running.**
+- **Pay per execution time and number.** No charge when your code is not running.

-Example of use:
+Usage example:
 ![[Pasted image 20241002122149.png]]
-2 ways to be called:
-- Sync invocation
-- Async invocation

 ### Limit:
 #### Time settings:
 - Default: 3 seconds